-Reducing waste in the freight industry is core to Convoy’s mission.
+Reducing waste in the freight industry is core to Convoy’s sustainability mission.
 Impact of waste from empty miles, wait times and delayed transit increases costs for shippers and carriers.
 But there are far greater consequences, beyond costs, in terms of damage caused to our environment.
 Convoy applies the resources we have — our business model, enhancements to our products, and our imaginations — toward tackling this waste.

 AUTOMATION IS KEY TO REDUCING EMPTY MILES AND UNNECESSARY EMISSIONS

 According to the U.S. Environmental Protection Agency, medium and heavy-duty truck freight in the United States accounts for 436 million metric tons of CO2 emissions per year.
 We estimate that about half of those emissions — 205 million metric tons, which are 13% of total vehicle emissions in the country — are from trucks in the full-truckload sector.
 Of the miles that these carriers drive, 35% are empty as they are forced to hunt across multiple brokers and load boards to keep their trucks full.
 This has been the case for decades, with no material progress towards reducing these empty miles.